Floby/node-microauth2/README.md

 > Minimal tool to start securing your API with OAuth2

-Microauth2 aims to provices easy to deploy tools to get started with securing an API with OAuth2 so you are out of excuses!
+Microauth2 aims to provide easy to deploy tools to get started with securing an API with OAuth2 so you are out of excuses!

 It shouldn't take you more than a couple of hours to get your completely started